 We use only English in the classroom.
-However, we employ Japanese and Arabic student counsellors, and our other staff speak a variety of languages.
-Our languages include: Chinese, French, German, Italian, Japanese, Polish, Portuguese and Spanish.
+However, we have staff who speak some other languages including: Chinese, French, German, Italian, Japanese, Polish.
 Remember, we are here to help you at all times.

 No. All classes at Studio are mixed, with men and women studying together.

 Local Cambridge people have a pleasant accent which is easy to understand.
 As a university city, Cambridge is also home to students from throughout the UK, and your teachers will also be from many different parts of Britain.